comunitaria/Patio_DLT_dev/README.md

 * check your account balances again in the geth javascript console
 * `checkAllBalances();`
 * now we need to run our local node with an unlocked account (that means that the node has full access to the wallet and can spend ether when needed) **Make sure that the node does not accept connections through HTTP otherwise the ether of that account could be stolen**: https://blog.ethereum.org/2015/08/29/security-alert-insecurely-configured-geth-can-make-funds-remotely-accessible/
-* run your local geth node with the unlocked account : `geth --password ./unlock_credentials.txt --unlock 32eee519e85bdc238853db5cb0d38671780fa062(REPLACE WITH YOUR ACCOUNTADDRESS) --rinkeby --light`
+* run your local geth node with the unlocked account : `geth --password ./unlock_credentials.txt --unlock 32eee519e85bdc238853db5cb0d38671780fa062(REPLACE WITH YOUR ACCOUNTADDRESS) --rinkeby --light --rpc`
 * next add the Voting smart Contract
 * `zos add Voting
 * now we tell zos to start a session in the rinkeby testnet with a specific ethereum wallet (the one that we unlocked in our previous geth command)